 |Store Operating Expenses

 |Gross Operating income

 |Sales by Channel

 Operating Expense Ratio

-The NSLC’s operating expense ratio for the quarter, including amortization and depreciation, was 16.7 % compared to 16.3% reported the prior year.
+The NSLC’s operating expense ratio for the fiscal quarter, including amortization and depreciation, was 15.8% compared to 16.7% reported the prior year.

-The NSLC released the Board of Directors’ expenses for the third quarter.
-These expenses amounted to $3.60 per Director, per day.
+The NSLC released the Board of Directors’ expenses for the fiscal year.
+These expenses amounted to $1.49 per Director, per day.
 An electronic version of these expenses is available HERE.

 About the NSLC

-The NSLC manages the safe and responsible sale of beverage alcohol and recreational cannabis in Nova Scotia, returning 100% of its profits to government to help fund key public services.
-As a true partner in our communities, the NSLC conducts its business with integrity and respect for the environment, while supporting the growth of local industry.
-For more information about the NSLC, please click here.
+The NSLC manages the safe and responsible sale of beverage alcohol and cannabis in Nova Scotia, returning 100% of its profits to government to help fund key public services.
+The NSLC aspires to be a trusted retailer, partner, employer, and responsible industry steward that is helping to create a stronger Nova Scotia.
+For more information about the NSLC, please click HERE.